kylerjohnston/muumu.us/_posts/2020-09-06-building-a-public-tiddlywiki.md

 ## Figuring out the right implementation

 TiddlyWiki is a weird piece of software.
-A JavaScript application written by [Jeremy Ruston](https://jermolene.com/ "Jeremy Ruston"), older iterations of it shipped as a single HTML file with inline scripts and data.
+Older iterations of it shipped as a single HTML file with inline JavaScript and data.
 It was intended to be used as a personal notebook; you saved the HTML file to your computer (or a USB drive or DropBox, if you wanted to use it across multiple devices), updated the notebook by interacting with the file in your web browser, and then saved any changes by downloading a new copy, overwriting the outdated HTML file.

 TiddlyWiki5 is a ["reboot of TiddlyWiki for the next 25 years"](https://tiddlywiki.com/#TiddlyWiki5 "TiddlyWiki5 - a reboot of TiddlyWiki") which can also run as a Node.js application in a client-server model.
 Running in this mode, TiddlyWiki stores each note (or "tiddler", in TW-speak) in a separate text file, using a custom markup DSL that's close to, but not, markdown, and the node process renders those tiddlers into the page you see in your browser.
 Any changes you make on the client side are pushed to the server.
 It has some basic user management and access control features.